priyanshupatel-tech/Date-Validator-Python/README.md

 * Validates date based on day, month, and year
 * Handles leap year conditions
-* Checks correct number of days in each month
+* Checks the correct number of days in each month
-* Returns valid or invalid result
+* Returns a valid or invalid result

 ## 🧠 Logic Used